Melton Mowbray Navigation: History

 The first proposals to link Melton Mowbray to the canal network were made in 1780, following on from the success achieved by the Loughborough Navigation and the Erewash Canal.
 The intent was to make the River Soar navigable to Leicester, and the River Wreake navigable to Melton.
 Although nothing came of these first proposals, public meetings were held in 1785, and the civil engineer William Jessop surveyed the route in October.
 Around £6,000 was subscribed to fund the scheme, and thoughts of upgrading the River Eye to enable boats to reach Oakham, and of cutting a canal to Stamford were also voiced.
 When the opportunity came to submit the bill to Parliament in March 1786, two bills were submitted, one for the Soar from Loughborough to Leicester, and a second for the Soar from Loughborough to the mouth of the Wreake, and up the Wreake to Melton.
 The main Soar bill was defeated, and the Wreake bill was shelved.
 A single bill combining both of the previous two plans was submitted in 1789, but was again defeated, due to opposition from the Leicestershire coalfields.
 The proponents worked hard to win over those opposing the scheme, which was split into two again, and both bills were re-submitted in early 1791.
-The Leicester Navigation bill faced limited opposition, but was granted on 13 May 1791, while the Melton Mowbray Navigation faced no opposition, and was authorised by its act of Parliament on 6 June 1791.
+The Leicester Navigation bill faced limited opposition, but was granted on 13 May 1791, while the Melton Mowbray Navigation faced no opposition, and was authorised by the Melton Mowbray Navigation Act 1791 (31 Geo.
+3. c.
+77) on 6 June 1791.